 To ensure that the typescripts are published with the minimum of delay it is essential that much greater care than usual be taken with the typing and authors are strongly advised to obtain the help of a suitable colleague (if necessary) to ensure that the typescript is clear and grammatically correct.
 In order to achieve rapid publication, the texts will be printed directly from authors’ typescripts.
 Authors are therefore fully responsible for the quality of their article and are kindly requested to observe the following instructions for the preparation of their typescripts.

-All papers submitted for presentation in the conference and publication in the conference proceedings are refereed through a double blind process.
-Please submit your paper in the form of an MS Word file attached directly to the conference coordinator Ms Janet Snow (">).
+All papers submitted for presentation in the conference and publication in WASD Proceedings are refereed through a double blind process.
+Please submit your paper in the form of an MS Word file attached directly to the Conference Chair at .

 Types of Papers: The following types of papers are sought: